Editor’s Note: Read more about Egypt’s historic presidential election at CNNArabic.com.

 During the historic campaign for president, Morsi said he would support democracy, women’s rights and peaceful relations with Israel if he won.

-But has also argued called Israeli leaders “vampires” and “killers.”
+He is also an Islamist figure who has argued for barring women from the Egyptian presidency and called Israeli leaders “vampires” and “killers.”
 One analyst describes him as an “icon” of those seeking an “extreme agenda.”

 He was arrested several times under President Hosni Mubarak’s regime for protesting “repressive measures and oppressive practices,” as well as “rigged elections,” his party said during the campaign.